CordlessCoder/avon/README.md

 let env = "prod" in
 if env == "prod" then "3 replicas" else "1 replica"

-# Module system - import returns the file's value
+# Module system - each file is one expression, import returns that value
 let math = import "math.av" in  # math.av returns a dict
 math.double 21  # Use functions from imported dict
+# Any file can return any type: dict, string, FileTemplate, etc.

 # Generate files with @ syntax
 @/config.yml {"